Lyric Baltimore

 The venue was originally called The Music Hall at its founding in 1894.
 Between 1909 and 2010, it was known as the Lyric Opera House.
 When entrepreneur and football team owner Art Modell and his wife pledged a $3.5 million donation in 2010, it was renamed The Patricia & Arthur Modell Performing Arts Center at the Lyric in their honor.
-The name reverted to "The Lyric" on March 31, 2021.
+The name reverted to "Lyric Baltimore" on March 31, 2021.

-The Lyric has been the home of the Lyric Opera Baltimore company since 2011.
-It was founded after the demise of Baltimore Lyric Opera.
+Lyric Baltimore was home of the Lyric Opera Baltimore, founded after the demise of Baltimore Lyric Opera, from 2011 to 2017.

 History

 Over the years, the venue has had various names, beginning with "The Music Hall" (1894-1909).
 In 1909, it became the "Lyric Opera House", its name for rest of the twentieth century.
 The name was changed to "The Patricia & Arthur Modell Performing Arts Center at the Lyric" in 2010, in recognition of a $3.5 million donation over a 10-year period beginning that year by Baltimore Ravens football team owner Art Modell and his wife Patricia Breslin.
-The name reverted to "The Lyric" on March 31, 2021.
+The name reverted to "Lyric Baltimore" on March 31, 2021.

-Opera and music at the Lyric
+Opera and music at the Lyric Baltimore

 Prior to the 1909 purchase of the building on behalf of the Metropolitan Opera by Otto Kahn, Oscar Hammerstein I presented an opera season and began to make plans to remodel it by enlarging the stage area.
 However Kahn's purchase caused the venue's name to be changed to the Lyric Theatre. and firmed up the continuity of the Metropolitan Opera's annual visits.
 In the early 20th century, the Lyric Opera featured opera tenor Enrico Caruso who appeared there with the Metropolitan Opera in a performance of Flotow's Martha.